yarenevciler/novavision-cap-traffic-sign/README.md

 tests
    |-- unet_inferrer.py
 ```
+## Functionality of the Used Files in the Capsule:
 * Apps:
   * inference.py: Used to create a JSON request using classes defined in PackageModel.
 * Notebooks: